pysat/pysatMadrigal/README.md

 # Installation

-The following instructions provide a guide for installing pysatSpaceWeather and give some examples on how to use the routines.
+The following instructions provide a guide for installing pysatMadrigal and give some examples on how to use the routines.

 ## Prerequisites